kgateway-dev/kgateway/docs/content/advanced_configuration/rbac_configuration.md

 instead be named `gloo-resource-reader-blue-deployment`.

 {{% notice note %}}
-Our Grafana and Prometheus subcharts currently do not allow customization of their own RBAC resources' names, so you may still have a conflict on these.
+For Enterprise deployments of Gloo: Our Grafana and Prometheus subcharts currently do not allow customization of their own RBAC resources' names, so you may still have a conflict on these.
 The current best-practice is to either disable the install of Grafana/Prometheus, or manually fix after installation.
 {{% /notice %}}